Canon 1Ds Mark III vs Fujifilm X-T200

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the X-T200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The X-T200 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 1Ds Mark III has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 1Ds Mark III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1Ds Mark III was succeeded by the Canon 1DX.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 1Ds Mark III and X-T200 can be found, respectively, in the Canon 1Ds Mark III Manual (free pdf) or the online Fujifilm X-T200 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1Ds Mark III or the Fujifilm X-T200 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.